LuizFernandoOliveira/BK-PRECISION-data-converter/README.md

 # How to run

 Run the "main.m" file in MATLAB R2023b.
 After executing the code, MATLAB will generate the "output.csv" file in the same folder as the "main.m" file.
-This file "output.csv" represents the signal generated in MATLAB in CSV format with the header recognized by the SIGLENT SDG1032X Arbitrary Function Generator.
+This file "output.csv" represents the signal generated in MATLAB in CSV format with the header recognized by the BK PRECISION 4052 Arbitrary Function Generator.

 # Example